By Katharine A. Phillips, MD

 Issues to Consider During a Clinical Assessment

-Clinicians must ascertain that the patient is preoccupied with one or more nonexistent or slight defects in their physical appearance (for example, thinks about the perceived defects for at least an hour a day).
+To diagnose BDD, clinicians must ascertain that the patient is preoccupied with one or more nonexistent or slight defects in their physical appearance (for example, thinks about the perceived defects for at least an hour a day).
 To assess this criterion, it is best to ask questions such as whether the patient is worried about their appearance or unhappy with how they look.
-Asking patients whether they are preoccupied with minimal or nonexistent flaws will usually miss the diagnosis, because patients typically have poor or absent insight, not realizing that the flaws they perceive are actually not visible or are quite minimal.
+Asking patients whether they are preoccupied with minimal or nonexistent flaws will usually miss the diagnosis, because patients typically have poor or absent insight, not realizing that the flaws they perceive are actually not visible to others or are quite minimal.

 To determine whether a physical flaw is only slight or absent, the clinician can determine whether it is clearly visible and obvious at conversational distance or when first meeting the individual.
 Preoccupying appearance flaws that cause clinically significant distress or impairment and that are more obvious than “slight” should be diagnosed as “other specified obsessive-compulsive and related disorder” rather than BDD.
 An exception to this is that BDD-related skin picking can cause obvious skin lesions and scarring; such patients should be diagnosed with BDD.

-Clinicians must also ascertain that at some point during the course of the disorder the patient has engaged in one or more repetitive behaviors, such as mirror checking, skin picking, seeking reassurance about perceived appearance flaws, comparing with others, or other behaviors described above.
+Clinicians must also ascertain that at some point during the course of the disorder the patient has engaged in one or more repetitive behaviors, such as mirror checking, skin picking, seeking reassurance about perceived appearance flaws, comparing with others, excessive grooming, or other behaviors described in the "Signs and Symptoms" section.
 Virtually all patients with BDD perform one or more of these behaviors at some point during their illness.
 Those who do not do so but who meet all other diagnostic criteria for BDD should be diagnosed with “other specified obsessive-compulsive and related disorder” rather than BDD.
 Because BDD-related repetitive behaviors can potentially be witnessed by other people, they may be a useful clue that a patient who is reluctant to divulge his or her concerns has BDD.

 To differentiate BDD from more normal, non-pathological, appearance concerns, the clinician must ascertain that the preoccupation causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.
-Clinicians can probe for BDD-related distress by asking directly about distress as well as asking about resulting depressed mood or anxious mood, feelings of embarrassment or shame, self-consciousness, anger, or suicidal ideation.
+DSM-5 uses this diagnostic criterion to differentiate many mental disorders from nonpathological thoughts, emotions, and behaviors.
+Clinicians can probe for BDD-related distress by asking directly about distress as well as asking about resulting depressed mood or anxious mood, feelings of embarrassment or shame, self-consciousness, anger, irritability, or suicidal ideation.
 Clinicians should ask about impairment in social situations and relationships that result from the appearance concerns.
-Examples include problems with emotional or physical intimacy, avoidance of friends or social situations, being late for social activities, or not dating.
+Examples include problems with emotional or physical intimacy, avoidance of friends or social situations, being late for or canceling social activities, or not dating.
 Clinicians should also ask about impairment in work, role, or academic functioning that are due to BDD concerns.
 Examples include quitting jobs or being fired, dropping out of school, being late or missing work or classes, a decline in academic or job performance, being unable to manage a household, or poor concentration.

-Preoccupations with fat or weight in a normal-appearing person that meet diagnostic criteria for an eating disorder should not be diagnosed as BDD.
-However, BDD and eating disorders commonly co-occur, in which case both disorders should be diagnosed, as each needs to be targeted in treatment.
+Preoccupations with fat or weight in a normal-appearing person who has an eating disorder should not be diagnosed as BDD.
+However, if an eating disorder is not present, weight concerns can "count" toward a diagnosis of BDD; BDD can involve any aspect of appearance, including weight.
+BDD and eating disorders commonly co-occur, in which case both disorders should be diagnosed, as each needs to be targeted in treatment.

-As noted above, patients who meet all diagnostic criteria for BDD should be evaluated for the muscle dysmorphia specifier, and their level of insight should be determined (see below).
+As noted elsewhere, patients who meet all diagnostic criteria for BDD should be evaluated for the muscle dysmorphia specifier, and their level of insight should be determined (see below).

 Because individuals with BDD may conceal their appearance concerns and preoccupation, clinicians should be alert to clues to BDD’s presence.
-Clues include BDD-related repetitive behaviors as well as BDD-related ideas and delusions of reference (thinking that other people take special notice of the person or make fun of them because of how they look).
+Clues include BDD-related repetitive behaviors as well as BDD-related ideas and delusions of reference (thinking that other people take special notice of the person or make fun of them because of how they look), which patients may refer to as "paranoia."
 Being housebound, having problematic social anxiety and social avoidance, and experiencing depression (especially if treatment-resistant), anxiety, or suicidality are not specific to BDD; however, these symptoms may be a clue to the presence of BDD.

 Assessing Insight in BDD

 One of the major challenges in working with patients with BDD is that insight is usually absent or poor.
-That is, patients with BDD are usually mostly convinced or completely convinced that they really do look ugly, abnormal, or deformed.
-This absent insight (delusional beliefs) or poor insight may make the patient reluctant to accept the diagnosis of BDD, agree to receive recommended medication or cognitive behavioral therapy, or stay in treatment.
+That is, patients with BDD are usually mostly convinced or completely convinced that they really do look ugly, abnormal, or deformed, even though they don't.
+This absent insight (delusional beliefs) or poor insight may make the patient reluctant to accept the diagnosis of BDD, agree to receive recommended medication or cognitive behavioral therapy, or stay in mental health treatment.
 Instead, many patients pursue and receive cosmetic treatment (which is usually ineffective) because they believe they truly do have obvious physical defects.
-Poorer insight is significantly associated with more severe BDD symptoms.
+Poorer BDD-related insight is significantly associated with more severe BDD symptoms.

-Motivational interviewing is often needed when treating Individuals with BDD; those who have poor or absent insight may benefit from more intensive or frequent motivational enhancement strategies.
+Motivational interviewing is often needed when treating individuals with BDD; those who have poor or absent insight may be reluctant to participate in mental health treatment and may benefit from more intensive or frequent motivational enhancement strategies.